teo-tsirpanis/Sigourney/README.md

 In most cases, using a weaver powered by Sigourney is as easy as installing a NuGet package.
 Consult the documentation of that package for more details.

-Sigourney has a particular pattern for creating MSBuild-based weavers that can coexist with others in the same project.
+Sigourney has a particular pattern for creating MSBuild-based weavers that can coexist with others in the same project and support incremental building.
 To learn how to create a weaver based on that pattern, this repository has a sample project in [`tests/testweaver-1`][testweaver1].

 To easily disable all weavers that were implemented according to the standard pattern, add the following line inside a `PropertyGroup` in your project file: